 Beeslack is a former estate woodland consisting predominantly of mature broadleaved trees with occasional conifers scattered throughout.
-Part of the woodland is recorded as Ancient Semi-Natural Woodland (ASNW) with the remainder as long established of semi-natural origin.
-Most of the current tree cover was planted in the mid to late 1800's and is dominated by oak, beech, ash and sycamore.
-Secondary species include Scots and Corsican pine, yew, wych elm, Norway spruce, willow, alder and downy birch.
-A number of notably large 'veteran' beeches within the wood may pre-date this planting.
+The majority of the site is recorded as Ancient Semi-Natural Woodland (ASNW) which suggests that most of the current tree cover was planted in the mid to late 19th century.
+It is dominated by oak, beech, ash and sycamore and secondary species include Scots and Corsican pine, yew, wych elm, Norway spruce, willow, alder and downy birch.
+A number of notably large 'veteran' trees within the wood may pre-date this planting.
 Ash and sycamore are regenerating across much of the site and successfully colonising the numerous gaps left by dead and fallen elms, particularly next to the burn.
-Oak regeneration is rare, although there are some younger trees from restocking carried out in the mid 80's.
+Oak regeneration is rare, although there are some younger trees from restocking carried out in the mid 1980's.

+The dominance of beech in some areas contributes to sparse ground flora in those areas and much of the woodland is of plantation origin.
+However, around 60% of the tree cover consists of native species, compatible with the natural woodland types.
+Under storey structure is developing as gaps in the canopy break up the existing high forest structure.
 The under storey consists mainly of regenerating ash, sycamore, beech and wych elm, with elm understory emerging from older stems infected by Dutch elm disease.
-Regeneration is generally frequent and quite vigorous with the exception of the northern strip of woodland, which appears to have had a more recent history of stock grazing.
-Rhododendron has been reduced to a few isolated bushes, mainly in the area bordering Aaron House.
+Regeneration is generally frequent and quite vigorous with the exception of the northern strip of woodland.
+Rhododendron ponticum has taken hold in the north eastern side of the property, mainly in the area bordering Aaron House and Japanese Knotweed is present in a few areas within close proximity to the Loan Burn.